veneta13/FMI-system-programming/README.md

 # FMI-system-programming

-Tasks for the System programming course @ FMI.
+Tasks for the System Programming course @ FMI.